ra1028/swiftui-atom-properties/README.md

 </details>

-Context available through the `@ViewContext` property wrapper when using atoms from a view.
+A context available through the `@ViewContext` property wrapper when using atoms from a view.

 #### [AtomTransactionContext](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/atomtransactioncontext)